Brooke’s Story

 At First

 Hello!
 My name is Brooklynne Provost.
-I love spending time with my family, friends, sports, hunting, fishing, shopping, traveling, and the most important thing to me, my Faith.
-As many of you may know, I’ve become chronically ill on January 19th, 2024.
+I love spending time with my family, friends, sports, hunting, fishing, shopping, traveling, and most importantly, my faith.
+On January 19, 2024, my life changed in a way I never could have imagined when I became chronically ill.
 At the least, I would have never thought this would happen to me.
-Honestly, I didn’t know there was such a thing as being sick like this.
-Throughout this last year God has taught me countless lessons and has blessed me in so many ways.
-To start, my view of life has changed in every way possible.
+Honestly, before this, I didn’t even know sickness like this existed.
+Throughout this last year, God has taught me countless lessons and has blessed me in so many ways.
+Because of this journey, my view of life has changed in every way possible.